One Day in Medellin Itinerary – What to do in Medellin, Colombia

 There are millions of places you can go to a party in Medellin, it all depends on what you’re in the mood for.
 For a nice dinner and if the budget allows, try Carmen located in El Poblado or if you want to save your money for the party go to Sancho Paisa or Toro.

 You will find salsa bars as well as Latin and pop music all over Poblado but if you want a more local experience with salsa or alternative music head over to Laureles.
-The places aren’t as large or extravagant but there is many to choose from and they are all in the walking distance.
+The places aren’t as large or extravagant but there is many to choose from and they are all within walking distance.

 These neighborhoods are safe to be around at night but if you want to know where to go and more importantly where not to, follow this guide and you will be just fine!